 As is the norm in antitrust cases, the Plaintiffs here offer no direct evidence that the Defendants have entered into a price-fixing agreement, instead relying on allegations of parallel behavior.
 A showing of parallel business behavior is admissible circumstantial evidence from which the fact finder may infer agreement, but it falls short of conclusively establishing agreement or itself constituting a Sherman Act offense.
-Id. (citations omitted).
+Twombly, 550 U.S. at 553, 127 S.Ct. at 1964 (citations omitted).
 Because of this, stating a claim under Section 1 of the Sherman Act requires "a complaint with enough factual matter (taken as true) to suggest that an agreement was made."
 Twombly, 550 U.S. at 556, 127 S. Ct. at 1965.

 The actions allegedly taken by the Defendants in this case, such as paying the same labor rates, refusing to pay for the same list of procedures, and requiring the use of lower-quality parts, are not enough, on their own, to constitute a violation of Section 1 of the Sherman Act.
-Evidence of conscious parallelism3 alone does not permit an inference of conspiracy unless the Plaintiff either (1) establishes that, assuming there is no conspiracy, each defendant engaging in the parallel action acted contrary to its economic self-interest or (2) offers other "plus factors" tending to establish that
+Evidence of conscious parallelism2 alone does not permit an inference of conspiracy unless the Plaintiff either (1) establishes that, assuming there is no conspiracy, each defendant engaging in the parallel action acted contrary to its economic self-interest or (2) offers other "plus factors" tending to establish that the defendants were not engaging merely in oligopolistic price maintenance or price leadership but rather in a collusive agreement to fix prices or otherwise restrain trade.
+Harcros Chemicals, 158 F.3d at 570-71.

 City of Tuscaloosa v.
 Harcros Chemicals, Inc., 158 F.3d 548, 570 (11th Cir.
-1998)
+1998).

-3 The Supreme Court has defined conscious parallelism as a "process, not in itself unlawful, by which firms in a concentrated market might in effect share monopoly power, setting their prices at a profit-maximizing, supracompetitive level by recognizing their shared economic interests and their interdependence with respect to price and output decisions."
+The Supreme Court has defined conscious parallelism as a "process, not in itself unlawful, by which firms in a concentrated market might in effect share monopoly power, setting their prices at a profit-maximizing, supracompetitive level by recognizing their shared economic interests and their interdependence with respect to price and output decisions."
 Brooke Group Ltd. v.
 Brown & Williamson Tobacco Corp., 509 U.S. 209, 227, 113 S.Ct.
 2578, 2590, 125 L.Ed.2d 168 (1993).
 In other words, conscious parallelism is the practice of interdependent pricing in an oligopolistic market by competitor firms that realize that attempts to cut prices usually reduce revenue without increasing any firm's market share, but that simple price leadership in such a market can readily increase all competitors' revenues.